 Unsure about your French table manners?
 Click Here to download > > How to avoid these 10 food etiquette mistakes !

-Yes, there are some relatively dangerous areas in Paris – or at least, areas that are less safe than others.
+Yes, you could say there are some relatively dangerous areas in Paris – or at least, areas that are less safe than others.
 But keep in mind that violent crime is still rare in Paris, especially in daytime.
-There's no reason to be scared - just cautious.
+There's no reason to be scared – just aware.

 Is Paris safe?